lk-geimfari/mimesis/docs/index.rst

 Disclaimer
 ----------

 The author does not assume any responsibility for how you will use this library and how you will use data generated with this library.
 This library is designed only for developers and only with good intentions.
-Do not use the data generated with Church for illegal purposes.
+Do not use the data generated with Generic for illegal purposes.

 Licence
 --------

-Church uses the `MIT License <https://github.com/lk-geimfari/church/blob/master/LICENSE>`_.
+Generic uses the `MIT License <https://github.com/lk-geimfari/church/blob/master/LICENSE>`_.

 Why church?
 -----------